 Repeat recipients become easier to recognize.

-Save trusted contacts and use history-backed context for EVM and Solana, with manual TRON contacts in v1.1.7.
+Save trusted contacts and use history-backed context for EVM, Solana, and TRON stablecoin routes when you choose to scan or review history.

-ZAFU helps you build a local trusted address memory, preserve source evidence, review warning signals, and run Transfer Check before the field accepts your paste.
+From any wallet or exchange, ZAFU remembers who you've actually paid and on what network, preserves source evidence, reviews warning signals, and runs Transfer Check before the field accepts your paste.

 The extension's final check is powered by local trusted contacts, protected wallets, browser source evidence, and full-address review.

-Save trusted contacts and use history-backed context for EVM and Solana, with manual TRON contacts in v1.1.7.
+Save trusted contacts and use history-backed context for EVM, Solana, and TRON stablecoin routes when you choose to scan or review history.

 Mark wallets you control so ZAFU can distinguish your protected addresses from external recipients.